akeneo-labs/ClassificationRuleBundle/README.md

  - Akeneo PIM EE 1.4.x stable.

-This bundle is to be used with Akeneo 1.4, however, version 0.1 of the bundle can be used with Akeneo 1.3.
+This bundle is to be used with Akeneo 1.4.

+You can use version 0.1 of the bundle with Akeneo 1.3.
+However, this version of the bundle is not maintained.

 ## Installation